 Also, I leave space for leftovers.

 At the end of the month, if the amount is:

 - positive, it means that I’ve saved even more money

-- zero, it means that I’ve perfect made my monthly budget
+- zero, it means that I’ve perfectly made my monthly budget

 - negative, it means that I’ve spent more than I’ve planned

 Other Bullet Journal Budget Layouts for Personal Finance

 Bullet Journal Net Worth Tracker

-Have you ever heard about the retired former professional athletes, who have money troubles although they’re millionaires?
+Have you ever heard about retired former professional athletes, who have money troubles although they’re millionaires?

 The painful truth is that you can earn hundreds of millions of dollars, and still be poor because your liabilities (everything you owe like a car loan or mortgage) exceed your assets (everything you own like saving accounts, retirement accounts, or maybe valuable Gucci bags collection).

 Bullet Journal Debt Payoff Tracker

-The fastest way to pay off debt is to stop using debt, organize your finances with budgeting spreads, track your expenses and cut the unnecessary ones, create a debt payoff plan and track your progress, make more money.
+The fastest way to pay off debt is to stop using debt, organize your finances with budgeting spreads, track your expenses and cut the unnecessary ones, create a debt payoff plan and track your progress, and make more money.